 We have experienced rapid growth and increased demand for our products over the last few years.
 Our employee headcount and number of end-customers have increased significantly, and we expect to continue to grow our headcount significantly over the next 12 months.
-For example, from the end of fiscal 2010 to the end of fiscal 2011, our headcount increased from more than 200 to more than 400 employees, and our number of end-customers increased from approximately 1,800 to approximately 4,700 over the same period.
+For example, from the end of fiscal 2011 to the end of fiscal 2012, our headcount increased from more than 400 to more than 750 employees, and our number of end-customers increased from approximately 4,700 to over 9,000 during the same period.
 The growth and expansion of our business and product and service offerings places a continuous significant strain on our management, operational, and financial resources.
 As we have grown, we have increasingly managed more complex deployments of our products and services with larger end-customers.
 To manage any future growth effectively, we must continue to improve and expand our information technology and financial infrastructure, our operating and administrative systems, and our ability to manage headcount, capital, and processes in an efficient manner.

 We may not be able to successfully implement improvements to our systems and processes in an efficient or timely manner, and we may discover deficiencies in our existing systems and processes.
 We have licensed technology from third parties, which we are in the process of implementing, to help us accomplish this objective.
-We also intend to launch a new enterprise resource planning system in the first six months of fiscal 2013.
-We may experience difficulties in managing improvements to our systems and processes or in connection with third-party software, which could disrupt existing customer relationships, causing us to lose customers, limit us to smaller deployments of our products or increase our technical support costs.
+We also intend to launch a new enterprise resource planning system in the second quarter of fiscal 2013.
+We may experience difficulties in managing improvements to our systems and processes or in connection with third-party software, which could disrupt existing customer relationships, cause us to lose customers, limit us to smaller deployments of our products or increase our technical support costs.
 Our failure to improve our systems and processes, or their failure to operate in the intended manner, may result in our inability to manage the growth of our business and to accurately forecast our revenue, expenses, and earnings, or to prevent certain losses.
 In addition, our systems and processes may not prevent or detect all errors, omissions, or fraud.
 Our productivity and the quality of our products and services may be adversely affected if we do not integrate and train our new employees quickly and effectively.
 Any future growth would add complexity to our organization and require effective coordination throughout our organization.
-For example, we anticipate that additional growth in our employee headcount in Santa Clara, California may require us to seek additional office space for our corporate headquarters.
-As a result, we expect to incur additional expense and any expansion may also disrupt our operations and distract our management team.
+For example, as a result of growth in our employee headcount, on September 20, 2012, we entered into two lease agreements for an aggregate of approximately 300,000 square feet of space in Santa Clara, California to serve as our new corporate headquarters beginning in November 2013.
+We expect to incur additional expense in connection with these leases and the relocation of our headquarters, and we expect that the relocation could disrupt our operations and distract our management team.
 Failure to manage any future growth effectively could result in increased costs, negatively impact our end-customers' satisfaction with our products and services, and harm our operating results.